4.3. Change of Basis#

 \[ [\vect{v}]_{\mc C} = [p_1\vect{b}_1+ \ldots + p_n\vect{b}_n]_{\mc C} = p_1[\vect{b}_1]_{\mc C}+ \ldots + p_n[\vect{b}_n]_{\mc C}. \]

-The last expression is a linear combination of \(n\) vectors in \(\R^n\), thus can be written as a matrix-vector product:
+The last expression is a linear combination of \(n\) vectors in \(\R^n\) and consequently can be written as a matrix-vector product:

 Suppose \(\mc{B}\) and \(\mc{C}\) are two bases of \(\R^n\).
 Show that the change-of-coordinates matrix \(P_{\mc{C}\leftarrow\mc{B}}\) is invertible, and that